Nino Navarra: Poetics

 tomorrow the hero will come, he will have silver weapons.

 Navarra nostalgically remembers his domestic peace and the family affections in his youth, worries for loneliness and the premonition of a premature end.

-In a little essay by the Academy Lo Frutto, dedicated to Navarra "a soldjer poet" during the dedication of the homonymous junior high school in Alcamo in 1950, the literary critic professor Giuseppe Cottone said: Navarra's literary style following that of D’Annunzio, is all in the unlimited devotion to Beauty which was on top of his ideals.
+In a little essay by the Academy Lo Frutto, dedicated to Navarra "a soldier poet" during the dedication of the homonymous junior high school in Alcamo in 1950, the literary critic professor Giuseppe Cottone said: Navarra's literary style following that of D’Annunzio, is all in the unlimited devotion to Beauty which was on top of his ideals.
 A follower of D’Annunzio, then, not so much for love of contemporaneity nor because he was D’Annunzio's friend, but for a natural and deep affinity of temperament.

 Gozzano succeeded, so to say, to D'Annunzio, who Nino Navarra approaches for his Arcadian sentiment and for the cult of ancient Greece as the birthplace of spirit.
-In all his poems there are the ideals and dreams of a twenty-years-old aged poet.
+In all his poems, there are the ideals and dreams of a twenty-year-old poet.

 Navarra closes his first verse collection with a hope: